LIPS-scheme/lips/docs/docs/lips/intro.md

 ```

 ### Scheme functions
-Scheme functions (lambda's) are JavaScript functions so you can call them from JavaScript.
+Scheme functions (lambda's) are JavaScript functions, so you can call them from JavaScript.

 ```scheme
 (set! window.foo (lambda () (alert "hello")))